 - Lookup fields can interfere with them.
 As stated previously, tagging fields just show what items of that type are linked to them.
 If you have both a tagging field and a lookup field of the same type, setting the lookup field will also usually tag that item as well (which may or may not be what you want).
 Once again, this is why tagging fields are usually used for custom item types like Matter Codes or Practice Areas.

-- Contact Centerbase to turn them on.
-Once you have created your text field, have an appropriate item type to tag, and (if applicable) have imported/linked items together, you can contact Centerbase to convert your text field into a tagging field.
-Make sure to let them know
+- Enable them and set up in the Web Item Manager.
+Once you have created your text field, have an appropriate item type to tag, and (if applicable) have imported/linked items together, you can go to the System Settings, Web Item Manager for the Item, select the field, and configure the tagging field.